Shahupdates/AsmShellCliRust/README.md

 # AsmShellCliRust

 An interactive assembly shell written in Rust.
 This project is a Rust command-line interface (CLI) application that provides a machine emulator and assembler functionality.
 It allows you to emulate and assemble instructions for different CPU architectures.

 ## Overview

-`asm-cli-rust` provides an interactive shell for working with assembly language.
-It supports both x86 and x64 instruction sets.
+`AsmShellCliRust` provides an interactive shell for working with assembly language.
+It supports both x86 and x64 instruction sets, allowing you to write and execute assembly instructions directly from the command line.
 ![e02a29d22e9a3d870222751b82cba89f](https://github.com/Shahupdates/AsmShellCliRust/assets/120000782/d416321e-78eb-4b07-9981-5dd424df33b9)
 ## Files

 The project consists of the following files: